larry-lu/larry-lu.github.io/_posts/2018-11-15-Create-Camel-Plot.md

 >If you want to download and start using the code immediately, the code can be found at [Github](https://github.com/luxiaoyu1987/research/blob/master/camelplot.py).
 {: .notice--primary}

-## What is a camel plot?
+## What is a camel plot

 The term camel plot (or camel diagram) is a way to visualize the Gaussian uncertainty of some measurements.
-The term is first coined by Greg Balco in one of his blog [post](https://cosmognosis.wordpress.com/2011/07/25/what-is-a-camel-diagram-anyway/).
+The term is first coined by Greg Balco in one of his blog [posts](https://cosmognosis.wordpress.com/2011/07/25/what-is-a-camel-diagram-anyway/).

-## What is it good for?
+## What is it good for

 The diagram is widely used in paleo-environment research.
 To estimate when a certain environmental event occurred, researchers collect environmental [proxies](https://www.ncdc.noaa.gov/news/what-are-proxy-data) that are presumably associated with the event, extract the amount of certain chemicals from the proxy, and use that amount to determine at which time certain environmental events took place.